csvpath/csvpath/README.md

 CsvPath is a copy-on-write system.
 When you make a modification, it creates a copy of the file you are reading rows from.
 The copy has any modifications you make while the original is untouched.
 In order to do this, CsvPath needs to set a window around the current row.
 If you open a CsvPath using a 10-line window, the changes you make must be within 10 rows of the currently matched row.

-# All that could change!
+# Not Ready For Production
-In fact, anything could change.
+Anything could change.
 This project is a hobby.